|

 Introduction and Sources

-the public administration was conducted by the
+public administration was conducted by the virtue

-the two Antonines.
-It is the design of this and of
+Antonines.
+It is the design of this and of the two

-the two succeeding chapters to describe the
+succeeding chapters to describe the prosperous

-prosperous condition of their empire, and
+condition of their empire, and afterwards, from the

-deduce the most important circumstances of its
+important circumstances of its decline and fall, a

-decline and fall, a revolution which will ever be
+revolution which will ever be remembered and is

-earth." [[1]] This is perhaps the most important and best known of
+This is perhaps the most important and best known of

 all Edward Gibbon's famous dicta about his vast